Chiark-Collective/Pointcept/INSTALL.md

 ```

 Note that you have to add your SSH key to huggingface first.
 This will take some time (7.4G).

+Also note that if you're using the docker container, run this *outside* the container, and docker-compose will mount the relevant files for you.

 # datasets